conditionWang/NTL/README.md

 Reminder: Sorry for the delay in posting codes.
 Thanks for your patience.
-We promise to post our codes before 10 July, just like our AAAI-2021 and CVPR-2022 paper.
-I am very busy with my internship, sorry again.
+I have posted an intermediate version of our code.
+I will continue cleaning the code and make it more compact.

 # Non-Transferable Learning